Originally published Jan 4, 2018

 Question: Can Ragdoll Cats Go Outside?

-This website is nearly 10 years old, and many, many, many Ragdoll cat owners let their kitties outside through various means – taking them for walks on leads/leashes or in a stroller, or they have a catio (a safe and secure patio designed to accommodate the needs of a feline) or they let them stroll in their back yard like I do with mine.
+This website is nearly 10 years old, and many, many, many Ragdoll cat owners let their kitties outside through various means – taking them for walks on leads/leashes or in a stroller, or they have a catio (a safe and secure patio designed to accommodate the needs of a feline) or they let them stroll in their backyard as I do with mine.

 I do not endorse or suggest letting your cats outside – I strongly believe it is a personal decision based on what you’re comfortable with given your situation, your beliefs, etc.